Landlord Building Insurance

 Our in-house claims team is at your service

-Your rental property can be a great asset.
+Your rented property can be a great asset.
 But as a landlord or buy-to-let investor, if you’re unprepared or just plain unlucky, it can fast become a financial burden.
 From insurance if a tenant doesn’t pay rent to the building, public liability and more, are you confident you know what you are covered for?
+Remember, not all cover is the same, so remember to compare insurance on a like-for-like basis.

 With our buildings insurance, developed for landlords and buy-to-let investors, you can rest assured your rental property is in safe hands.